 Elevation: 6,562 ft

-This peak is located at the southern end of the Cotterel Mountains at the top of the Rice Creek drainage.
-While this section of the Cotterel Mountains is covered by junipers, Peak 6562’s summit is tree free and has excellent views of the Albion Range.
+Peak 6562 is located at the south end of the Cotterel Mountains at the top of the Rice Creek drainage.
+While this section of the Cotterel Mountains is covered by junipers, the summit of Peak 6562 is open and has excellent views of the Albion Range.
 USGS Nibbs Creek

 Access is from ID-77.
-ID-77 makes a 90 degree turn at a junction in the former town of Connor, Idaho.
+ID-77 makes a 90-degree turn at a junction in the former town of Connor, Idaho.
 Follow ID-77 east from this junction for 3.6 miles.
-Turn right/north onto a BLM road with a cattleguard.
+Turn left/north onto a BLM road with a cattleguard.
 Follow this 4WD road northwest to its end at a spring at 5,785 feet.
 See the map below.
 Park here.
 You can also access Peak 6330 and Peak 5721 from this road.

 North Ridge, Class 2